 Gas-fired infrared heaters operate by first heating a gas-air mixture inside of ceramic or steel tubing and then using an in-built fan to push the hot gas through the tubing network.
 Infrared heat is radiated from the tubing, and often, directed by heat reflectors to hit the desired target.

-ATI of New York provides a wide range of infrared heating and ventilation products that work efficiently both indoors and out, both for spot heating and room heating, and can save you 20% to 50% on fuel costs as compared with forced air heating systems.
+ATI of New York provides a wide range of infrared heating and ventilation products that work efficiently both indoors and out, both for spot heating and room heating, and can save you 20% to 50% on fuel costs compared to forced air heating systems.

 The Benefits of Infrared Heating